Mental Health Facilities Norfolk County, MA

 Hri Hospital

-Hri Hospital is a mental health clinic in Norfolk County, Massachusetts, located at 227 Babcock Street, 2446 zip code.
-Hri Hospital offers telemedicine/telehealth, hospital inpatient treatment and partial hospitalization/day treatment.
-Hri Hospital provides individual psychotherapy, couples/family therapy and integrated dual diagnosis disorder treatment to adults and young adults.
-Hri Hospital also supports patients with eating disorders, people with PTSD and people requiring dual diagnosis treatment.
-Some other services provided by Hri Hospital include court-ordered outpatient treatment, family psychoeducation and education services.
+Hri Hospital is one of mental health facilities in Norfolk County, Massachusetts, located at 227 Babcock Street, 2446 zip code.
+Hri Hospital provides partial hospitalization/day treatment, telemedicine/telehealth and hospital inpatient treatment.
+Hri Hospital provides trauma therapy, individual psychotherapy and dialectical behavior therapy to adults and young adults.
+Hri Hospital also supports LGBT, patients with eating disorders and people with trauma.
+Additional services provided at Hri Hospital include suicide prevention services, education services and court-ordered outpatient treatment.

 Learn More